By Dr. Anthony Nappi / July 24, 2023 / 5 min. read

 Are you looking at the true and real value of LASIK eye surgery?
 If not, you might make the wrong decision when choosing whether or not to do the surgery.

-It’s always better to avoid making a decision on LASIK until you visit an experienced eye doctor and have a conversation with them.
+It’s always better to avoid deciding on LASIK until you visit an experienced eye doctor and have a conversation with them.
 You might be imagining the worst and you might realize once you have that consultation that your surgery would be cheaper than you expected and much more effective than you thought.

 Why wait any longer?
-Get an appointment with our Barnet Dulaney Perkins Vision Correction Center and change your life today!
+Get an appointment at our Barnet Dulaney Perkins Vision Correction Center.

 How Much Is Lasik in Arizona?

-If you are wondering how much is LASIK eye surgery in Arizona specifically, then we highly recommend you set up a consultation with our clinic today.
+If you are wondering what you’ll pay for LASIK in Arizona specifically, then we highly recommend you set up a consultation with our clinic today.
 We will give you a detailed breakdown of LASIK eye surgery costs.

 You can make your decision to get LASIK eye surgery and stop wasting time on prescription eyeglasses or contact lenses.